 There have been hundreds of books, blogs, and articles written about how to gain influence as a leader over the years.
 The book that is generally regarded as the first leadership book ever written, The Art of War written by Sun Tzu well over 2000 years ago, was focused on this subject.
 Thousands of leadership books later, how to develop influence as a leader is still a topic that is worth studying.

-When we think about developing influence as leaders we all come to the idea with a different motive.
+When we think about developing influence as leaders, we all come to the idea with a different motives.
 What is it that we want to influence?
 Is it other people?
-Is it strategy?
+Is it a strategy?
 Is it culture?
 Is it results?
 Are we trying to influence decisions?
 Is it our own careers or reputations we are trying to influence?
 It is safe to say that all of these motives fall into the category of ambition.
 We want to gain influence because we are ambitious, and that is usually a very good thing.

 The Harvard Business Review published a study a few years ago focused on how managers choose subjects for professional development.
 The study, authored by Amy Cuddy, Mathew Kohut, and John Neffinger, showed that managers and leaders tend to choose training programs and literature that focused on technical competence over the “soft skills” of management and leadership.
 The managers in the study overwhelmingly believed that they would become better leaders by becoming better at certain skills.
 The great majority of the managers in the study were strongly focused on technical and business skills instead of personal traits like warmth, trust, understanding, communication skills, and likeability.